fletchbomb/guys/big-guy-little-guys-architecture-maintenance-v0.1.md

 If a feature needs temporary visual-only state, put it in view/UI state and ensure snapshots can safely omit or reconstruct it.

+Stable v0.8 includes a snapshot-safety check before broadcast.
+Treat warnings from that check as architecture warnings, not cosmetic console noise.

 ---

 ## Rule 7 — GitHub Pages Is a First-Class Target